 Joseph Houston is a British pianist based in Berlin.
 His performance practice encompasses a range of music, including contemporary and experimental music; late 19th- and early 20th-century piano music; music for synthesizers; and his own compositions.

-Joseph aims to curate unique and immersive programmes that combine works from various musical genres, generating a whole that is bigger than the sum of its parts, while involving himself as much as possible in the compositional process of new commissions.
-He believes music is fundamentally collaborative and is particularly interested in works that challenge the traditional composer-performer-listener triangle; use performance practice as a compositional parameter; and intensely explore the sonic possibilities of the instrument.
+Joseph aims to curate unique and immersive programmes that combine music from various genres, generating a whole that challenges and informs the understanding of each individual work, while involving himself as much as possible in the compositional process of new commissions.
+He believes music is fundamentally collaborative and is particularly interested in works that reassess the traditional composer-performer-listener triangle; make use of alternative keyboard instruments (synths, harmonium, harpsichord etc.); and intensely explore the sonic capabilities of the piano.
 He works on a project-by-project basis, building programmes that explore these ideas.

-Recent highlights include solo performances at Donaueschinger Musiktage 2019, broadcast on SWR; duos with Sarah Saviet (violin) at Radialsystem as part of Sasha Waltz's ZUHÖREN #4; a CD of chamber music by Thomas Simaku with Quatuor Diotima on BIS; and a performance of James Tenney's Bridge for 2 retuned pianos (with Antonis Anissegos, Tomoko Ono, and Thomas Nicholson) at km28 in Berlin.
-Future projects include a portrait CD of composer Mark Barden, to be released on WERGO; and performances of Feldman's 'Patterns in a Chromatic Field' with Lucy Railton in Berlin, Paris, Copenhagen, and London.
+Recent highlights include solo performances at Donaueschinger Musiktage 2019, broadcast on SWR2; duos with Sarah Saviet (violin) at Radialsystem as part of Sasha Waltz's ZUHÖREN #4; a CD of chamber music by Thomas Simaku with Quatuor Diotima on BIS; and a portrait CD of composer Mark Barden, released on WERGO.

 "Formidable focus and unshowy mastery" - The Arts Desk